 • Leading Lawyers®, Emerging Lawyers

 Bilal is a trial attorney with nearly two decades of experience representing clients in high-stakes, complex commercial disputes, often stemming from failed deals, broken partnerships, and governance breakdowns.
 He is frequently called to advise on “corporate divorces,” where once-promising business relationships have turned adversarial and the financial and reputational risks are highest.
-His clients span a range of industries, including technology, life sciences, health care, financial services, industrial, and private equity and include early-stage companies, Fortune 500 companies, private equity sponsors and their portfolio companies, executives, and boards.
+His clients span a range of industries, including technology, life sciences, health care, financial services, and industrial, and include early-stage companies, Fortune 500 companies, private equity sponsors and their portfolio companies, executives, and boards.

 Bilal serves as a professional development partner for the firm’s Business Litigation Practice Group and co-chairs the firm’s AAPI Affinity Group.